Amourspirit/python-ooouno-ex/ex/auto/general/odev_dispatch/README.md

 This example demonstrates how to dispatch commands using [OOO Development Tools] (ODEV).

-LibreOffice has a comprehensive webpage listing all the dispatch commands [Development/DispatchCommands](https://wiki.documentfoundation.org/Development/DispatchCommands).
+LibreOffice has a comprehensive web page listing all the dispatch commands [Development/DispatchCommands](https://wiki.documentfoundation.org/Development/DispatchCommands).

 This example also demonstrates hooking ODEV events that in this case allow for finer control over which commands are dispatched.